Advanced Motor Fuels in India

 Research and Demonstration Focus

-The Centre for High Technology (CHT) — PSU OMC’s research and development unit under the MoP&NG, the Department of Biotechnology (DBT), and the Council of Scientific and Industrial Research – Indian Institute of Petroleum (CSIR-IIP), Dehradun — is working on a program to support R&D pertaining to energy biosciences in India through various schemes with major emphasis on advanced biofuels.
-The DBT-ICT center based in Mumbai has developed lignocelluloses technology at a demonstration scale that is now being used to establish commercial plants.
+The Centre for High Technology (CHT) — PSU OMC’s research and development unit under the MoP&NG, the Department of Biotechnology (DBT), and the Council of Scientific and Industrial Research – Indian Institute of Petroleum (CSIR-IIP), Dehradun — is working on a program to support R&D pertaining to bioenergy in India through various schemes, with major emphasis on advanced biofuels.
+The IOCL R&D center has developed indigenous technology for conversion of lignocellulosic biomass to 2G ethanol based on simultaneous saccharification and co-fermentation (SSCF) with onsite enzyme production.
+The demonstration-scale plant is installed at Panipat and is undergoing commissioning.
+Multiple demonstration-scale plants focused on new technologies to produce advanced ethanol are supported under PM JI-VAN Yojana and are under construction.

 India has undertaken several initiatives to increase the use of hydrogen in its energy mix.
-Indian Oil Corporation Ltd. has undertaken an ambitious R&D project under the aegis of MoPNG at a cost of $35.8 million USD (₹ 297 crore).
+IOCL has undertaken an ambitious R&D project under the aegis of MoP&NG at a cost of $35.8 million USD (₹ 297 crore).
 It is the first scientific project in India to address all aspects of the value chain of hydrogen-based mobility.
-Four demonstration-scale hydrogen production units producing 1 ton per day will be set up.
+Four demonstration-scale hydrogen production units producing 1 TPD will be set up.
 Of the four units, three will employ renewable sources (biomass gasification, reforming CBG, and solar photovoltaic [PV]-based electrolysis) to produce green hydrogen.
 To utilize green hydrogen produced from the demonstration plant, 15 fuel cell buses are being developed jointly with India’s leading heavy-duty vehicle manufacturer.
-Initial testing of the buses is underway by original equipment manufacturers (OEMs).Seven buses have been developed and deployed at the Indian Oil Corporation Ltd. (IOCL) R&D center; IOCL will use these 15 indigenously manufactured/integrated hydrogen fuel cell buses to conduct a 20,000-km field trial in Delhi’s National Capital Region.
+IOCL will use these 15 indigenously manufactured/integrated hydrogen fuel cell buses to conduct a 20,000-km field trial on dedicated routes near Delhi’s National Capital Region and the Gujarat Refinery.

-Studies are in advanced stages at the IOCL R&D center to install the world’s first pilot plant with a capacity of 10 kgCO2per day using gas fermentation technology.
-Anaerobic gas fermentation technology will convert CO2 into acetic acid, and aerobic fermentation technology will convert acetic acid into highly valuable omega-3fatty acids (docosahexaenoic acid, or DHA) and biodiesel.
+Studies are in advanced stages at the IOCL R&D center to install the world’s first pilot plant with a capacity of 10 kgCO2/day using gas fermentation technology.
+Anaerobic gas fermentation technology will convert CO2 into acetic acid, and aerobic fermentation technology will convert acetic acid into highly valuable omega-3 fatty acids (docosahexaenoic acid, or DHA) and biodiesel.
 This value chain makes the overall process economically feasible.

-IOCL is also setting up a third generation (3G) ethanol production plant to produce around 128 KL per day of ethanol using gas fermentation technology from off gases at Panipat Refinery.
+IOCL commissioned a third generation (3G) ethanol production plant to produce around 128 KL/day of ethanol using gas fermentation technology from off gases at Panipat Refinery.

-Hindustan Petroleum Corporation, Ltd. (HPCL), in collaboration with a renowned institute, completed the assembly of an electrolyser for producing green hydrogen at a 5 Nm3/h capacity based on indigenously developed technology (alkaline).
-HPCL is planning to setup CBG plants with HP-RAMP (rapid acidification for methane production) technology and utilize the CBG in a steam methane reformer to produce about 21 KTPA green hydrogen.
-Bharat Petroleum Corporation Ltd. (BPCL) R&D is also working on long-term solutions for hydrogen storage and indigenous fuel cell systems, along with various academic institutes.
+HPCL, in collaboration with a renowned institute, completed the assembly of an electrolyser for producing green hydrogen at a 5 Nm3/h capacity based on indigenously developed technology (alkaline).
+HPCL is planning to set up CBG plants with HP-RAMP (rapid acidification for methane production) technology and utilize the CBG in a steam methane reformer to produce about 21 KTPA green hydrogen.
+BPCL R&D is also working on long-term solutions for hydrogen storage and indigenous fuel cell systems, along with various academic institutes.
+BPCL R&D is scaling up indigenous alkaline electrolyser technology in collaboration with the Bhabha Atomic Research Centre (BARC).
 A study of the impact on the CGD network/NG pipeline resulting from various levels of hydrogen is in progress.

 Outlook